 The Ross Sea

-Many trips to the Ross Sea start in Invercargill, New Zeland and take you to one of the most remote places on Earth.
+Many trips to the Ross Sea start in Invercargill, New Zeland, and take you to one of the most remote places on Earth.
 The Ross Sea has an extremely long history because it used to have explorers and traders coming through constantly.
 The observable history includes extremely old huts the explorers and traders used to stay in along the Ross Ice Shelf.
-Additionally, there’s loads of wildlife here including, many opportunities for whale sightings, chances to visit penguin rookeries, and opportunities to explore seal colonies.
+Additionally, there are loads of wildlife here including, many opportunities for whale sightings, chances to visit penguin rookeries, and opportunities to explore seal colonies.
 The landscape surrounding the Ross Sea is ideal for photographers as it’s a beautiful barren white with wildlife surrounding it.

 The Drake Passage

 The vast ocean that spans from Cape Horn in South America to the South Shetland Islands in Antarctica is named after the 16th century English privateer Sir Francis Drake.
 While cruising this waterway, you will surely notice the drop in temperature as you enter the Southern Ocean, where the Antarctic waters join the Atlantic and Pacific Oceans.
 Keep an eye out for seabirds and whales as you journey across the frigid waters as they’re commonly spotted in these parts.